TACC/coe-332-sp21/docs/week13/development.rst

    ps-me:
            docker ps -a | grep wallen

-With this text in a file called ``Makefile``, you simply need to type:
+Put this text in a file called ``Makefile`` in your current directory, and then you simply need to type:

 .. code-block:: console